13 of the Absolute Scariest Films I’ve Ever Seen

 I’ve seen a ton of scary movies.
 Actually, I just saw Silent Hill 2 on Monday.
-(It’s good, if you’re wondering!)
+(It’s really good, if you were wondering!)
 Ever since I was young, my sister and I would go to the movies and watch all the horror films at the theater.
 Now, my boyfriend and I watch them together, especially since we’re both pretty obsessed with zombies.
 Though, that’s another matter because we end up watching really bad horror films and today’s post is some of the scariest films I’ve ever seen, ever.
 These are films that scared the living daylights out of me so I hope you watch some and enjoy the terror as well!

 This film was surprising in it’s scary factor.
 My boyfriend convinced me to watch it and I thought it would be boring, but it’s actually really freaky!
 It’s a Korean film so be prepared to read subtitles.
 Soldiers receive a radio transmission from a team that says they’ve been missing and need help.
 Strange things begin to happen when they arrive at R-Point.
 I don’t want to give away too much!

-- Audition.
 This one is such a WTF kind of movie; it’s that twisted.
 It centers on a widowed man holding fake auditions in order to find a new girlfriend.
 He believes he’s found her until a bag in her apartment moves.
 So totally creepy in true Takashi Miike style, this one will freak you out all the way through to the end.
 Actually, anything he’s done will freak you out.
 They’re all twisted as hell.

-- Hostel.
 So, when I first watched this film in theaters, I had no idea what it was about.
 It has a similar feel to Audition in that, you really feel like it’s going to be a chill movie in the first 30 minutes of it.
 Actually, we thought we were in the wrong theater at first.
 Then, the horror sets in.
 This movie is so effed up I got a charlie horse (muscle cramp) in the theater because of how tense I was LOL.

-- Paranormal Activity.
 This film is particularly frightening to me because I used to live in a house that looks just like the house they filmed in.
 A lot of the terror comes from what you don’t see in this film.
 There’s some strange happenings in their home that the couple begin to film and then they realize it’s not their house that’s haunted.
 All 3 of these films are scary, but the 3rd one has a really stupid ending (my opinion).

-- The Ring.
 Whether you watch the original Ring-u version or the remade American version, they’re both terrifying.
 A string of deaths happen after all victims have watched the same video.

-- The Omen.
 There’s something really creepy about little kids turning evil.
 I’m just saying.
 So, to sum this one up, little boy is the anti-christ.

-- Silent Hill.
 And to continue what I was saying, little children are scary as hell.
 Based on the equally scary video game, one woman goes searching for her missing daughter in a ghost town called Silent Hill.

 When a lynch mob killed Freddie, they never expected him to come back to haunt all of their children’s dreams.
 Don’t fall asleep!

-- Saw.
 A sick twisted killer chains his victims and forces them to do, literally, whatever it takes to survive.
 They’re usually always people who have done bad things in their life.
 They’re all really good, but the original is scariest.

-- Nosferatu.
 This is an old film from the 1920’s.
 It’s basically like Dracula, but much creepier because 1. it’s in black and white and 2. there’s no dialogue, just music.
 I don’t know exactly why it creeps me out, but just watch it and you’ll understand.
 It may be hard to find, but check your local library or online.

-- Carrie.
 This movie terrified me as a child.
 Based on a novel by Stephen King (just in case you were doubting how effed up it would be), it tells the story of shy Carrie who is bullied and ridiculed by her classmates.
 She starts her period (yep, going there) and combined with her lack of understanding and religious devotion, the bullying worse of her classmates worsens until Carrie’s had enough.